Here you will find everything you need to help you on your journey to a healthier, happier you. We are here to help you quit for good!

 You can also find other stop smoking support apps through searching ORCHA , they have reviewed thousands of apps to help you find those that are best and the safest to use.
 Each app on their site has been evaluated against key criteria relating to clinical governance, data privacy and user experience.

-E-cigarettes can help you to stop smoking altogether.
-All of the current research on e-cigarettes shows them to be much safer than the traditional cigarette and much less harmful to your health.
+Vapes can help you to stop smoking altogether.
+All of the current research on vapes shows them to be much safer than the traditional cigarette and much less harmful to your health.
 Although they still contain addictive nicotine, they have far fewer toxins associated with cigarettes.

-As there is no combustion, the harmful bi-products of smoking like tar and carbon monoxide are not found in e -cigarettes.
+As there is no combustion, the harmful bi-products of smoking like tar and carbon monoxide are not found in vapes.
 By using them in conjunction with other stop smoking services, you can increase your chances of quitting for good.

 Smoking during pregnancy

-Your midwife will work with our local stop smoking support service to ensure you have the correct support you need to quit smoking as soon as you find out you are pregnant.
-If you have not yet been referred by your midwife and feel that you need some support then please contact our helpline on 01472 325500 to make an appointment.
+Your midwife will work with their in-house tobacco dependency advisors to ensure you have the correct support you need to quit smoking as soon as you find out you are pregnant.
+If you have not yet been referred, please speak to your midwife to do so.

 For more information on smoking during pregnancy and other self- help tips please refer to NHS Stop Smoking in pregnancy .